kirti-sudha/event-calendar/README.md

 - Responsive and mobile-friendly UI

 ## Recurring Events
-- Create events that repeat daily, weekly, or monthly
+- Events that repeat daily, weekly, or monthly
 - Recurring events are visible in all future months according to their pattern
 - (Advanced) Support for deleting or updating individual instances of recurring events (with code modifications)